Pope Sylvester II: Early life

-Gerbert was born about 946 in the town of Belliac, near the present-day commune of Saint-Simon, Cantal, France.
+Gerbert was born about 946, or at any rate between 945 and 950.
+His exact birthplace is unknown, but it must have been in what was then the Duchy of Aquitaine, part of the Kingdom of France.
+More precise proposals include the town of Belliac, near the present-day commune of Saint-Simon, Cantal, or Aurillac.
+Another speculated location is the province of Auvergne.
+Gerbert's parents, wanting him to have a quality education, took him to receive instruction at the nearby Benedictine Abbey.
+Here, Gerbert became a pupil of a monk named Raimund, who admired his desire of knowledge and assisted him in his studies.

 Around 963, he entered the Monastery of St. Gerald of Aurillac.
 In 967, Count Borrell II of Barcelona (947–992) visited the monastery, and the abbot asked the count to take Gerbert with him so that the lad could study mathematics in Catalonia and acquire there some knowledge of Arabic learning.
+While away from the monastery, Gerbert pursued studies in Barcelona, and also received Arabic instruction at Seville and Córdoba.

 Scholarly work

 Gerbert studied under the direction of Bishop Atto of Vich, some 60 km north of Barcelona, and probably also at the nearby Monastery of Santa Maria de Ripoll.
-Like all Catalan monasteries, it contained manuscripts from Moslem Spain and especially from Cordoba, one of the intellectual centres of Europe at that time: the library of al-Hakam II, for example, had thousands of books (from science to Greek philosophy).
+Like all Catalan monasteries, it contained manuscripts from Muslim Spain and especially from Córdoba, one of the intellectual centres of Europe at that time: the library of al-Hakam II, for example, had thousands of books (from science to Greek philosophy).
 This is where Gerbert was introduced to mathematics and astronomy.
 Borrell II was facing major defeat from the Andalusian powers so he sent a delegation to Córdoba to request a truce.
 Bishop Atto was part of the delegation that met with al-Ḥakam II, who received him with honour.
 Gerbert was fascinated by the stories of the Mozarab Christian bishops and judges who dressed and talked like the Moors, well-versed in mathematics and natural sciences like the great teachers of the Islamic madrasahs.
 This sparked Gerbert's veneration for the Moors and his passion for mathematics and astronomy.